 NordVPN is another great option.
 The company has privacy as a core value.
 Using NordVPN will keep both Internet providers and governmental organizations from spying on you.
 NordVPN has firewalls and a kill switch, which provides you with extra security.

 NordVPN and ExpressVPN are two of the most well-known and well-respected VPNs out there, so they are your safest bets.
 Some VPNs claim to give you total privacy but are not as secure as they claim to be.
 You do not have to worry about that with NordVPN or ExpressVPN.
-See NordVPN’s product profile here.
+They are also both affordable.
+You can check our NordVPN pricing page to see how much different packages cost.

 There are a lot of other VPN services, so if you do not find ExpressVPN or NordVPN appealing, you have an option.
 When it comes to avoiding ISP throttling, there are certain things you want to look out for.
 Look for a service that has a kill switch.
 Not all VPNs have them, but you need it to evade ISP throttling reliably.